msshaqfa/mshaqfa.github.io/_teaching/plates_and_shells.md

 date: 2024.01.01
 location: "Cambridge, MA, USA"
 ---
-I lectured on the usage of Galerkin approaches and their various formulations for plates and shells.
-I also developed a basic Python code for the analysis of thick plates based on Mindlin theory with mixed finite element formulation.
+As a guest lecturer, my task was to introduce students to the Galerkin approaches and their various formulations for plates and shells.
+I also developed a basic Python code for the analysis of thick plates based on Mindlin theory with hybrid finite element formulation.

 <figure>